Mulgoa - Luddenham - Orchard Hills

 Educational attainment in Mulgoa - Luddenham - Orchard Hills aligns closely with national averages, showing typical qualification patterns and performance metrics

-There are 10 schools in Mulgoa - Luddenham - Orchard Hills, educating approximately 4,140 students.
-The area has balanced educational opportunities with an ICSEA score of 1026, including 6 primary and 4 K-12 schools.
-It functions as an education hub with 31.2 school places per 100 residents, significantly above the regional average of 16.7, attracting students from surrounding communities.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.
+This includes 11.5% in primary education, 9.0% in secondary education, and 4.4% pursuing tertiary education.
+A total of 10 schools operate within Mulgoa - Luddenham - Orchard Hills, educating approximately 4,140 students.
+The area has typical Australian school conditions (ICSEA: 1026) with balanced educational opportunities.
+The educational mix includes 6 primary and 4 K-12 schools.
+The area functions as an education hub with 31.0 school places per 100 residents, significantly above the regional average of 16.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education